Seeed-Studio/xiao-esphome-projects/README.md

 ### Project 3: Seeed Studio IoT Button

 The Seeed Studio IoT Button is a multifunctional Internet of Things (IoT) device that can be seamlessly integrated with smart home systems.
 It supports both ESPHome and Zigbee connectivity options, enhancing its versatility and usability.

+### Project 4: XIAO Smart IR Mate

+XIAO Smart IR Mate is a smart device based on the Seeed Studio XIAO ESP32-C3.
+It enables IR remote control capabilities, RGB LED feedback, vibration output, and touch/button interactions, making it suitable for smart home automation and integration with Home Assistant.

+### Project 5: XIAO 24GHz mmWave

+XIAO 24GHz mmWave is an ESPHome project for the Seeed Studio XIAO ESP32-C6 board equipped with a 24GHz mmWave radar sensor (LD2410).
+It features deep sleep, battery monitoring, and Home Assistant integration, making it ideal for low-power, battery-operated presence detection.

 ## Installation
 ### 📱 Web Installer - One-Click Firmware Installation